ICI3D/ICI3D.github.io/daidd/index.md

 ## Course fees

-The course registration fee is TBC, which includes meals and accommodation.
-Instructions for paying the course fee will be made available to successful applicants by mid October.
+The course registration fee is US$ 1100.
+The registration fee includes room and board for the duration of the Clinic, as well as course activities and materials.
+A small number of full and partial scholarships are available to cover the registration fee.
+Participants are responsible for covering their own travel expenses (and visa fees, where applicable).

 ## Venue